 Our boat has an aftermarket addition (it’s really just a piece of wood) to secure items in the galley’s window.
-It adds storage for plastic bags, unpaper towels, cleaning supplies, and a spot for regrowing green onions.
+It adds storage for plastic bags, reusable paper towels, cleaning supplies, and the perfect spot for regrowing green onions.

 2. How to Utilize Clothing Storage

 Keeping clothes free of mold and mildew is always a concern for boaters.
 The more layers you can put between your clothes and the boat, the better off you’ll be.

 To add two lines of defense to wardrobe clothing storage, use hanging storage shelves.
 Then use baskets to add another layer of protection and to keep clothes organized.